World News

 According to the reports, Transparency International ranks 180 countries and territories by their perceived levels of public sector corruption, according to business people and experts.

-"It uses a scale of zero to 100, where zero is highly corrupt and 100 is very clean.
-More than two-thirds of countries score below 50 on this year’s CPI, with an average score of just 43."
+zero is highly corrupt and 100 is very clean.
+More than two-thirds of countries

 Nigeria gathered a total score of 27 from 100 points in this year’s Corruption Perceptions Index (CPI), which is below the global average of 43